Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The Morava stabilizer group

-where $S$ is the automorphism $S(x) =x^2$ and $a \in \W$ (see \cite[Appendix A2]{MR860042} or \cite{Paper1} for more details.)
-In this section, I will specify an isomorphism $\Sn_{2} \cong \Sn_{\cC}$, whose construction I owe to Henn.
-I will also recall some of the key properties of the structure of the group $\Sn_{2}$, which transfer to properties of $\Sn_{\cC}$ via this isomorphism.
+where $S$ is the automorphism $S(x) =x^2$, $a \in \W$ and $\sigma$ is the Frobenius (see Ravenel \cite[Appendix A2]{MR860042} for more details).
+In this section, we specify an isomorphism $\Sn_{2} \cong \Sn_{\cC}$, whose construction is due to Henn.
+We also recall some of the key properties of the structure of the group $\Sn_{2}$, which transfer to properties of $\Sn_{\cC}$ via this isomorphism.